GameStop shares drop 60% as frenzied rally loses steam - WTMJ

 But now, instead of one hedge-fund manager trying to squeeze another who had built up big bets that a stock’s price would fall, it’s smaller investors communicating over the internet doing the targeting.

+“In a week, we’ll be stoked we got these for so cheap!” one Redditor reasoned.
+Another boasted “I just bought 3 more shares because of the dip.
+Let’s go!
+Hold!”

+The sell-off didn’t spook one Redditor, who declared “Down $68 but HOLDING.”

-Beside GameStop, shares of favorites of the online crowd fell as well.
+Beside GameStop, which is based in Grapevine, Texas, shares of favorites of the online crowd fell as well.
 AMC Entertainment fell 41%, headphone maker Koss Corp. slid 43% and BlackBerry dropped 21%.
 The S&P 500 index, meanwhile, closed up 1.4%.

 .